Five fun things you can get up to this weekend across Northern Ireland

 The festival is taking place from Bangor to Comber, Newtownards to Portaferry, you can find out more about the festival line-up here.

-Explore a spooktacular walk around Londonderry’s City Walls this weekend learning about the history and ghostly tales of the lost souls that reside here.
+Explore a spooktacular walk around Derry City Walls this weekend learning about the history and ghostly tales of the lost souls that reside here.

-Scary stories of Londonderry's past from the peace bridge into the Walled City, covering tales spanning from the famine through to World War 1.
+Scary stories of Derry's past from the peace bridge into the Walled City, covering tales spanning from the famine through to World War 1.

 This tour is only suitable for people aged 16 years +, tickets are available from Visit Derry's website here.